 Nearest Metro Station: Odeon

-Hi, my name is Girl with the Passport and I have an unhealthy obsession with this cafe.
+Hi, my name is Girl with the Passport and I have an unhealthy obsession with this famous cafe in Paris.

-No, it’s not because of the famous clientele, although both Coco Chanel and Audrey Hepburn were frequent customers here.
+Why you may rightly wonder?
+No, it’s not because of the famous clientele, although both Coco Chanel and Audrey Hepburn were both frequent customers here.

-Angelina’s hot chocolate is unlike any other.
-It’s thick, rich, gooey, almost pudding-like and the stuff that my foodie flights of fancy are made of.
+Trust me, Angelina’s hot chocolate is unlike any other.
+It’s thick, rich, gooey, almost pudding-like, and the stuff that my foodie flights of fancy are made of.

 I honestly would probably book a trip to Paris JUST for this hot chocolate since it really is THAT good.

-While you may have to fight the urge to order everything on the menu, the best, and cheapest, way to indulge in as many pastries as humanly possible is to order one of their preset breakfast samplers.
+So, while you may have to fight the perpetual urge to order everything on the menu, the best, and cheapest, way to indulge in as many pastries as humanly possible is to order one of their preset breakfast samplers.

 This preset breakfast option also includes your choice of coffee, tea, or hot chocolate.

-Be indulgent (since it is PARIS after all) and go with the hot chocolate, ALL the way.
+So yeah, be super indulgent at one of the most famous cafes in Paris and go with the hot chocolate, ALL the way.